TesheMaximillan/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# ToDo list

-> In this capstone project, I created a plain javascript project which is add a book title and it's author into localstorage and retrive the items to book list section.
+> In this project, I intended to use webpack and apply to ToDo List Project.

 ## Built With

 - HTML5
-- CSS3
 - JavaScript
+- SCSS
+- Webpack

 ## Methodology